MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 1. Install Microsoft.MixedReality.QR (NuGet) and MRTK
 2. Try to debug

-We should be able to debug the app with Microsoft.MixedReality.QR.dll, but the dll is not found:
+We should be able to debug the app with Microsoft.MixedReality.QR.dll, but the dll isn’t found:

 <img src="images\mr-qr-pdb-not-included.png" alt="Microsoft.MixedReality.QR.pdb not found error message">